Chapter 2. Running XML Calabash

 Indentation is turned on.

 The method for determining whether output is going to a terminal or being redirected isn’t terribly sophisticated and may be wrong in some circumstances.
-It’s safer to use
+It’s safer to explicitly enable piped mode or use

 --output